-We derived all of our revenues for the quarter ended March 31, 2009 from licensing our intellectual property to others.
-We may be unable to enter into additional collaborative agreements.
+We derived all of our revenues for the three and nine months ended September 30, 2009 from licensing our intellectual property to others.
+We are currently evaluating collaboration arrangements for several of our programs, and may be unable to enter into additional collaborative agreements on acceptable terms or at all.
 Revenues from research and development collaborations depend upon continuation of the collaborations, the achievement of milestones and royalties we earn from any future products developed from our research.
 If we are unable to successfully achieve milestones or our collaborators fail to develop successful products, we will not earn the revenues contemplated under our collaborative agreements.
-Part of our prior strategy was to license to our database customers and to other pharmaceutical and biotechnology companies our know-how and patent rights associated with the information we have generated in the creation of our proprietary databases, for use in the discovery and development of potential pharmaceutical, diagnostic or other products.
-Any potential product that is the subject of such a license will require several years of further development, clinical trials and regulatory approval before commercialization, all of which is beyond our control, and possibly beyond the control of our licensee.
+Part of our prior strategy was to license to our database customers and to other pharmaceutical and biotechnology companies our know-how and patent rights associated with the information we have generated in the creation of our proprietary databases, for use in the discovery and development, clinical trials and regulatory approval before commercialization, all of which is beyond our control, and possibly beyond the control of our licensee.
 These licensees may not develop the potential product if they do not devote the necessary resources or decide that they do not want to expend the resources to do the clinical trials necessary to obtain the necessary regulatory approvals.
 Therefore, milestone or royalty payments from these licenses may not contribute to our revenues for several years, if at all.
-We have decided to discontinue some of our gene and genomics-related patent prosecution and maintenance, which could limit our ability to receive license-based revenues from our gene and genomics-related patent portfolio.
+We have decided to discontinue some of our gene and genomics-related patent prosecution and maintenance, and may in the future decide to discontinue additional gene and genomics-related patent prosecution and maintenance, and may in the future decide to discontinue additional gene and genomics-related patent portfolio.